-Nonsurgical treatments are becoming popular than ever, and fillers lead the way.
+Nonsurgical treatments are more popular than ever, and fillers lead the way.
 In fact, hyaluronic acid (HA) fillers remain one of the most sought-after treatments to enhance facial features, such as the jawline.

-But it’s not just women seeking definition anymore.
-More men are turning to cosmetic treatments to achieve the strong, structured look that’s often seen as the “perfect male jawline.”
+But it is not just women seeking definition anymore.
+More men are turning to cosmetic treatments to achieve the strong, structured look often seen as the perfect male jawline.
 Meanwhile, women are opting for jawline enhancements that highlight delicate, feminine contours.
 With demand rising, understanding the differences between a masculine jawline and a feminine jawline has never been more important.

-In this article, we’ll break down the key anatomical differences between male and female jawlines and explore how fillers are tailored for each.
+In this article, we will break down the key anatomical differences between male and female jawlines and explore how fillers are tailored for each.

-When you compare a masculine jawline to a feminine one, the differences are obvious even if you can’t quite put them into words at first.
+When you compare a masculine jawline to a feminine one, the differences are obvious even if you cannot quite put them into words at first.

 Think of Brad Pitt’s sharp, square jaw versus Scarlett Johansson’s softer, tapered contour.
 Both are attractive, but they reflect two very different facial anatomies.